adessoSE/devblog/_posts/2022-12-16-Troubleshooting-open-source-NuGet-package.md

 Before exploring the installation scripts or the code of the library let us explore the issues on GitHub.

-There are some issues hinting that the correct dependency ob the package should be used which is `LibGit2Sharp.NativeBinaries` in version `2.0.306` which was already the case when inspecting the file `./obj/project.assets.json`.
+There are some issues hinting that the correct dependency of the package should be used, which is `LibGit2Sharp.NativeBinaries` in version `2.0.306`, which was already the case when inspecting the file `./obj/project.assets.json`.

-On the other hand there are multiple issues indicating that there are issues with .Net 5 which should be fixed with the preview version of `0.27.0` of the `LibGit2Sharp` NuGet.
+On the other hand, there are multiple issues indicating that there are issues with .Net 5, which should be fixed with the preview version of `0.27.0` of the `LibGit2Sharp` NuGet package.

 ## Installing the preview version of the library